• Skip to primary navigation

 While fresh fish is best for flavor and texture, that’s just not always feasible.
 Nowadays, frozen fish is sometimes fresher than raw since flash-freezing happens on most commercial ships just minutes after the fish are caught and filleted.

 The science behind this is that flash freezing produces smaller ice crystals, which does less damage to the cell structure, which created less mushy fish once it’s thawed.
 The smaller the cells are to begin with and the faster it’s frozen, the smaller the ice crystals.
-This is why frozen thinner cuts of fish like flounder are fine as long as they’re properly frozen, and why thicker-cut, meaty, flaky fish like cod can suffer when thawed and become mushy, flavorless, and watery.

-If you’re starting with flash frozen cod fillets, you will need to pay closer attention during the cooking time, as the timing will be a bit different from the instructions for raw fish.
+If you’re starting with flash-frozen cod fillets, you will need to pay closer attention during the cooking time, as the timing will be a bit different from the instructions for raw fish.

 Before you cook the fish from frozen, give it a quick rinse in cold water.
 If there’s any frost or ice, you want to wash it off and pat it dry before coating in Panko Breadcrumbs and baking.
 Otherwise, you will end up with soggy breadcrumb coating.